hectorvent/blog-api/README.md

 Blog API
 ========

-Blog API is a backend API fully implemented using [vertx.io](https://vertx.io/), Vertx is a Ractive Java base toolkit, that brings enough performace to our API.
+Blog API is a backend API fully implemented using [vertx.io](https://vertx.io/), Vertx is a Reactive Java base toolkit, that brings enough performance to our API.

-> Note: This implementation was used as Educational Resource on **Instituto Tecnológico de las Americas (ITLA)**, where I was a Teacher for two years [2017-2019].
+> Note: This implementation was used as Educational Resource on the **Instituto Tecnológico de las Americas (ITLA)**, where I was a Teacher for two years [2017-2019].

 Used technologies:
-- [Vertx.io](https://vertx.io/): Is a tool-kit for building reactive applications on the JVM.
+- [Vertx.io](https://vertx.io/): It's a toolkit to building reactive applications on the JVM.
 - [Docker](https://www.docker.com/): Linux Container where the app in bundle.
-- [Docker Compose](https://github.com/docker/compose): To desploy the App stack (BlogAPI and MariaDB).
+- [Docker Compose](https://github.com/docker/compose): To deploy the App stack (BlogAPI and MariaDB).
-- [MariaDB](https://mariadb.org/): SQL Data base were all data are store.
+- [MariaDB](https://mariadb.org/): SQL Database where all data are stored.

 ### Demo:

+> Note: This demo will be available soon!.

 Click [here](https://blogapi-gui.hectorvent.com) to see the GUI, that has implemented this [API](https://blogapi.hectorvent.com).
-Also you can import the [Postman](https://www.postman.com/) collection from [here](collection here)

 User 1:
 * username: demo1@blogapi.com